 Design Considerations

-While higher loop gain in electronics and control system is often desirable, it comes with warning:
+While higher feedback gain is often desirable, it may:

 Conclusion